shanegriffiths/starter/README.md

 The styleguide is generated through comments in the `.scss` that follow a simple structure detailed below.
 The generation is on-the-fly through `npm run watch` or manual via `npm run styleguide`.

+There is a boolean flag in the gulpfile incase you would rather not use the styleguide.

 ~~~
 /*